mohamedamineayadi/NODE-SERVER/README.md

 # NODE-SERVER
 MemeGenerator Project
-this repository is for creating all backend connect to MongoDB create tables crud for tables
+this repository is for creating all backend
+,connect to MongoDB
+,create tables
+and CRUD for tables